Walfred-MA/CNVAnalyze/eQTL/CaseStudies/README.md

-The scripts of cases studies on SMN and AMY2B expression.
+The scripts of cases studies on SMN, AMY2B and HPR expression.